 Elevate Rapid City - Workforce Development Scholarship

-The Elevate Rapid City Workforce Development Scholarship is a one-time scholarship up to $2000.
+The Elevate Rapid City Workforce Development Scholarship is a one-time $4000 scholarship.
+There will be two scholarships available.

 Applicant/Recipient Eligibility Criteria for the Elevate Rapid City Workforce Development Scholarship